levitsky/pyteomics/doc/source/data.rst

 `pepXML <http://tools.proteomecenter.org/wiki/index.php?title=Formats:pepXML>`_
 is a widely used XML-based format for peptide identifications.
 It contains information about the MS data, the parameters of the search engine used and the assigned sequences.
 To access these data, use :py:mod:`pyteomics.pepxml` module.

 :py:mod:`pyteomics.pepxml` has the same structure as :py:mod:`pyteomics.mzml`.
-The function :py:func:`pyteomics.pepxml.read` iterates through Peptide-Spectrum matches in a .pepXML file and returns them as a custom dict.
+The function :py:func:`pyteomics.pepxml.read` iterates through Peptide-Spectrum matches in a pepXML file and returns them as a custom dict.

 .. code-block:: python